-- 16.1 If you are accused of a breach of this Code you will submit to the Association's disciplinary process which is set out in Appendix 1 and abide by the result (subject to any right of appeal included in that process). - 16.2 In accordance with the Articles, a breach of this Code may result in removal from office.
+16.1 If you are accused of a breach of this Code you will submit to the Association's disciplinary process which is set out in Appendix 5.1, and abide by the result (subject to any right of appeal included in that process).

+16.2 In accordance with the Articles and the Standing Orders, a breach of this Code may result in removal from office.